Sorority membership is going to look different this fall. But the benefits of membership haven’t gone away.

-Sorority has always been a place for women to gather, educate themselves, develop leaders and provide housing and a sense of belonging.
+Sorority has always been a place for women to gather, educate themselves, develop as leaders and provide a sense of belonging.
 These benefits are no exception during a pandemic.
 Virtual sorority membership provides the opportunity to still have a shared experience where members have social interactions and bond over common interests.

 Being a sorority woman can help you make the most out of your college experience.

 Whether in-person or virtual, sorority can help you find a community on campus.
 By joining now, you are establishing friendships and a support system that will be there for you when do return to campus for traditional in-person instruction.
 The College Panhellenic Association, made up of all the Panhellenic sororities on campus, is typically the largest women’s organization on campus.
 That gives you a large network of women to support you and to make connections with.

 Taking college courses can be a big difference from high school classes.
 Since sororities prioritize academic success, they offer a lot of resources for members.
 They might host virtual tutoring or study sessions where members can learn and work together.
 Sororities often host academic excellence programs that help with time management skills or building better study habits.
 Since you are a study first, your academics should always come first.
 Sororities recognize this and want to do their part in assuring your success.